 GOGG: CLIF Fuel Stations AND “TIME OUTS”.

 Both GOGG races have some time-out section(s) on the course where your race time is paused!.
-These are included because it’s in the style of gravel grinding, allowing you to stop and have a drink – order a coffee, regroup with your friends and then set off again.
+These are included because it’s in the style of gravel riding, allowing you to stop and have a drink – order a coffee, regroup with your friends and then set off again.

 “Time outs” will be recorded by the electronic timing hardware set up at these locations: